 This Pennsylvania-based company has been providing bookkeeping services around Pittsburgh, Philadelphia, South Jersey, and Baltimore for the last 25 years.

 It is home to many part-time and full-time licensed accountants, bookkeepers, and other finance professionals.

 Note that even if you want a part-time virtual bookkeeping job, you’d need to live within 45 miles of a Bookminders office, as you’d need to come in the office for training sessions, meetings, and other important events.

-Bookminders are a bit lax with requirements.
+Their requirements are less strict than others.
 Candidates must have at least 2 years of bookkeeping experience.
 Of course, those with accounting, finance, or business-related bachelor’s degrees always have an edge.